V-Squared/V-Squared.github.io/plan/index.md

 # Simple and Fast <a name="simple"></a>

-Editing an article, reporting a bug or given an idea is all accessible with just one mouse click / tab on the V²Flow Button.
+Editing an article, reporting a bug or provide an idea is all accessible with just one mouse click / tab on the V²Flow Button.
 The power of community editing has been proven by [wikipedia](https://www.wikipedia.org/).
 V² applies this method (quite possibly for the first time) to standards and products.

-But with V²Flow button you can access even more.
-You can see what we are working on.
+V²Flow gives you even more functions on your fingertip: You can see what we are working on.
 Get direact access to the corresponding GitHub Reppository.
 Take the pulse of our community projects.

 # V²Agile is the engine of V²Plan <a name="engine"></a>